Resources for Strategic Career Planning

 Tools for Landing the Job

-- Mock Interviews (Interviews with professors can be setup in Law Career Services.)
+- Mock Interviews (Interviews with professors and alumni can be set up in Law Career Services.)

-2013- 2014 Government Student Jobs: Government Honors & Internship Handbook provided by The University of Arizona James E. Rogers College of Law.
-You must contact Law Career Services for username and password.
+2017-18 Government Student Jobs: The Government Honors and Internship Handbook provided by the University of Arizona James E. Rogers College of Law.
+You must contact the Law Career Services Office for a username and password.

-Reciprocity: If you are seeking employment out-of-state, the Office of Career Services Office can request reciprocal services for you at another law school.
+For those seeking employment out of the area, Law Career Services can request reciprocal services at another law school.